-A fish hydrolysate fertilizer (which is what this product is - it's not a fish emulsion) means that fish are enzymatically cold pressed, keeping the oils, amino acids, vitamins, hormones, and enzymes in the product.
-The result is a nutrient-rich product that has many trace minerals and other benefits.
+A fish hydrolysate fertilizer (which is what this product is - it's not a fish emulsion) means that the fish are enzymatically cold pressed, keeping the oils, amino acids, vitamins, hormones, and enzymes in the product.
+The result is a nutrient-rich concentrate that has many trace minerals and other benefits.

 The fishery that supplies fertilizer fish for this product is in the process of undergoing third party assessment by the Marine Stewardship Council, at a cost of more than $100,000.
 Also, the product uses fresh fish that are a byproduct of goods made for human consumption, therefore diverting them from the landfill.